vidarshan/vidarshanadithya/README.md

 <br>

-- I'm Vidarshan Adithya Rathnayake, a passionate Software Developer👨🏻‍💻️.
-- I'm also a Software Engineering graduate 👨🏻‍🎓️, and I'm currently working as a frontend developer.
-- While working as a frontend developer, I'm also interested on full stack development as well 💝.
+<p align='center'> Vidarshan Adithya Rathnayake, a passionate Software Developer👨🏻‍💻️.
+I'm also a Software Engineering graduate 👨🏻‍🎓️, and I'm currently working as a frontend developer.
+While working as a frontend developer, I'm also interested on full stack development as well 💝.</p>

 <br>